Day(s)

 About this award:

-Nominations are encouraged from across the property sector from individuals, or teams, who have been integral to the success of the Berkshire property market over a period of time and have not just been a one-hit-wonder, so to speak.
+Nominations are encouraged from across the property sector from individuals or teams who have been integral to the success of the Berkshire property market over some time and have not just been a one-hit-wonder, so to speak.
 For individuals, they must be able to demonstrate not only personal success in their business but also show evidence of helping to fulfil the goals and aspirations of their colleagues.
 For the Team award, the Judges will be looking for a company team effort beyond the call of the normal working day, especially relevant over the past few years.

 19.15 – Dinner & Awards